j-squared/puzzles/README.md

 <details><summary>Hint 3</summary>
 <p>

 Each photo depicts a discovery made by a female scientist where most, if not all, credit went to male counterparts.
-Fill out the female scientists.
+Find the female scientists.

 </p>
 </details>